Try Our NEW Cat Name Generator

 While cats will scratch children or adults for various reasons, often they are just being too playful.
 Cats that scratch people can also be showing signs of aggression or fear.

-When dealing with your cat’s scratching behavior, the first thing you need to understand is that it’s completely natural.
-Because cats have been domesticated, scratching behaviors that would have been done in the wild have been transferred to home life, and they don’t always marry well.
+Because cats have been domesticated, scratching behaviors from the wild have been transferred to home life, and they don’t always marry well.

 If a child is in fear of being scratched by his beloved pet cat, he or she will actively avoid the cat.